 In 2015, we introduced the ‘under an umbrella we met’ project.
-The project featured short films with one key difference — while watching the films on an individual tablet, you could step into the actual, worn shoes of the person featured in the film.
-Each story, shared the experiences and views of a single individual and each film provided the chance for the viewer to make a more intimate and physical connection with the person they were ‘meeting’ by slipping on a pair of sandals, business shoes, runner, flip flops…
+The project featured short films with one key difference — while watching the films on an individual tablet with a headset, you could step into the actual, worn shoes of the person featured in the film.
+Each story shared the experiences and views of a single individual and each film provided the chance for the viewer to make a more intimate and physical connection with the person they were ‘meeting’ by slipping on a pair of sandals, business shoes, runner, flip flops…

 The under an umbrella films and exhibit can be presented in a variety of settings and are available to tour to venues internationally.
 Please contact us for more information.